7te/7te.github.io/INDEX.md

 # someday this will look nice, but not today

+### the css is disgusting for this website yes that is true!

-_this stuff renders so ugly idk what im gonna do to style it properly across browsers_
+### _this ascii stuff renders so ugly idk what im gonna do to style it properly across browsers_

 ```